Carnegie Mellon Design School Project for local Pittsburgh neighborhood

 We wanted an accumulative community art wall, on which every member can express their presence in the community.
 The individual contributions become small pieces in a whole puzzle, together completing a bigger picture and a message.

 The wall represents the present and the future of Hazelwood.
 Community members are empowered to build the future of their town by recognizing oneself as a significant contributor to the community.
-The the collection of their participation creates a beautiful picture revealing messages from community members.
+The the collection of their participation creates a colorful mosaic revealing messages from community members.